SpectraL519/cpp-gl/docs/graph.md

 - **`graph.get_edge_properties(edge_id) const`**:
   - *Description*: Returns a reference to the properties of the edge with the specified ID.
   - *Parameters*:
-    - `edge_id: const types::id_type` – the ID of the edge whose properties are to be retrieved.
+    - `edge_id: const id_type` – the ID of the edge whose properties are to be retrieved.
   - *Return type*: `edge_properties_type&`
   - *Requires*: non-default `edge_properties_type`